wI2L/fizz/README.md

 #### Security schemes

-If your API requires authentication, you need/must declare the security schemes that can be used by the operations.
-This can be achieved using `f.Generator().SetSecuritySchemes` method.
+If your API requires authentication, you have to declare the security schemes that can be used by the operations.
+This can be achieved using the `f.Generator().SetSecuritySchemes` method.

 ```go
 f := fizz.New()